Tyrrrz/Gress/Readme.md

 ### Multiplexing

-Multiplexing allows a single handler to aggregate progress reports from multiple input sources.
+Multiplexing allows a single handler to aggregate progress updates from multiple input sources.
 This is useful when you want to encapsulate several progress-reporting operations in a single higher-order operation.

 To do this, create a muxer for the target progress handler and then use it to assign an input for each operation: